How asking 4 simple questions can eliminate the guilt of spending money.

 1. Do you know how much your real hourly wage is?

 Do you know how much money you make?
 Be it per hour, or salary?
 If you get paid a salary it’s worth it to figure out how much you make an hour as it will help you in the decision making process.
 Now you may just think “I get paid $17 an hour”.
 That’s fine and dandy, but how much of that is actually profit to you?
 Take out taxes, lunch costs, transportation costs, etc. and that’s your net.
-To get the full picture of your real hourly wage check out the related post just below.
+Go here to get the full picture of your real hourly wage.

 Okay, so you make $17 an hour, you figure out that you only bring home $11 of your hourly wage.
 And the shirt that you want is $57.
 So you’d have to work 5.18 hours to earn that shirt.
 Now ask yourself (and be honest) Is it worth it?
 From a time vs. money standpoint, is that shirt worth 5.18 hours of your workday?
 Think about it and decide.
 You may need to think about it for a while, which is even better!
 Take your time, and let it process in the back of your thoughts.